 I love Mediterranean food.
 For as long as I can remember, I have been in love with hummus.
 As a dip, as a sandwich spread, just give me a big spoonful of it and I’ll be happy.
 It comes with no surprise that I crave chicken shwarma or beef kebabs at least once a week.
 In order to curb my cravings for this week, I put together the ultimate Mediterranean platter.
 Halal chicken skewers served with za’atar hummus, marinated cherry tomatoes, seasoned feta, brown rice pilaf, and tzatziki is the only way to have a Meditteranean feast.
 Get ready to loosen your belts!

 You can choose to make one, two or all of the components of this platter.
 I strongly encourage you to prepare them all, but it does require a bit of time and effort.
 To make life easier, you can prepare the hummus, tzatziki and marinated cherry tomatoes the day before.

-Season the feta with salt, pepper, a healthy drizzle of olive oil and red pepper flakes and all of your components are ready to go.This halal chicken skewer platter was beyond words.
+Season the feta with salt, pepper, a healthy drizzle of olive oil and red pepper flakes and all of your components are ready to go.This halal chicken skewers platter was beyond words.
 I knew it was going to be good but I didn’t think it was going to be AMAZING.
-But how you go wrong with amazing sauces and sides?
-Warm up some pita bread, grab a plate and get ready to go to town.
+But then again, how can you go wrong with amazing sauces and sides?
+Heat up some pita bread, grab a plate, and get ready to go to town.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.